Principia offers a wide range of services and resources.

 Students may use calling cards to make long-distance calls from campus phones or use their own cell phones.

 AT&T provides coverage on campus.
 Although students find places to make outgoing calls using other carriers, coverage from other companies is poor.
-To read more about AT&T’s services and discounts for Principia College students, click here.

 The Information Center in the Concourse is the place to purchase tickets for on-campus events and productions.
 Info Center staff also help with general information, directions, or tickets to concerts, plays, and sporting events in St. Louis.